Leader Election via Unique Sink Orientation: Introduction

 The ability to continue functioning and recovering from faults is essential for distributed systems.
-Dijkstra~\cite{dijkstra1974stabilising} introduced the concept of self-stabilization as a generic way to model various faults and guarantee the correct behavior of an algorithm regardless of transient faults.
+Dijkstra introduced the concept of self-stabilization~\cite{dijkstra1974stabilising} as a generic way to model various faults and guarantee the correct behavior of an algorithm regardless of transient faults.
 An algorithm is self-stabilizing if it eventually converges to a correct output from any arbitrary initial configuration (see also \cite{dolev2000book}).
-A self-stabilizing algorithm is called \emph{silent} if when it reaches a correct configuration, it remains in that configuration unless a fault occurs.
+A self-stabilizing algorithm is called \emph{silent} \cite{dolev1999silent} if when it reaches a correct configuration, it remains in that configuration unless a fault occurs.
 On the other hand, a self-stabilizing algorithm that is not silent can transition between correct configurations as the algorithm perpetually continues computing.
-The design of a self-stabilizing algorithm typically consists of three components: \begin{inparaenum}[(a)] \item Detect when the global configuration is faulty \item Reach a non-faulty configuration \item Solve the original task. \end{inparaenum} The first aspect naturally connects self-stabilization with local certification, where nodes maintain local certificates that allow verification of the global configuration via local checks.
-For instance, in the self-stabilizing spanning tree algorithm of~\cite{chen1991spanning}, each node stores a pointer to its parent (as a way to solve the task) and its distance from the root (as a way to verify the solution).
+The design of a self-stabilizing algorithm typically consists of three components: \begin{inparaenum}[(a)] \item Detect when the global configuration is faulty \item Reach a non-faulty configuration \item Solve the original task. \end{inparaenum} Thus self-stabilization is naturally connected to the concept of locality as observed for the first time in \cite{afek1997local}.
+In a local algorithm each node maintains: (i) a \emph{label} which is the local part of a global solution and (ii) a \emph{certificate} which is additional information that allows the verification of the global configuration via local checks.
+For instance, in the self-stabilizing spanning tree algorithm of~\cite{chen1991spanning}, each node stores a \emph{label} which is a pointer to its parent (as a way to solve the task) and a \emph{certificate} which is its distance from the root (as a way to verify the solution).
 Without the latter, cycles cannot be locally detected.

-As a form of fault-tolerance, verification is not the main task to be solved within a system and as a result it should not consume too many resources.
-Hence, in this work, we only consider certificates of constant size per edge.
-A significant challenge in this setting is that in general problems such as the detection of cycles mentioned previously require more than constant space.
-However, the existence of models such as Population Protocols \cite{aspnes2009population} and Stone Age Computing \cite{emek2013stoneage} which only use constant space demonstrates that such constraints do not preclude the existence of solutions to non-trivial problems.
+As shown initially by \cite{naor1993lcl}, there exist distributed problems whose solutions can be locally verified without additional certificates.
+The specification of a set of allowed labelings, defined by a finite set of constraints that can be verified within a constant radius $r$, is called a \emph{Locally Checkable Labeling (LCL)}.
+An example of a distributed problem with a local solution is \emph{vertex coloring} in which every node knows whether the solution is locally correct by only comparing its label (i.e., its color) to that of its neighbors at distance one.